What’s The Difference Between Etched Glass And Carved Glass?

-The major difference between Etched & Sandblasted and Carved Glass & Airbrushed Glass is the addition of vivid color.
-After the glass has been carved, the etched surfaces are colorized using a wide-range of color dyes and precision air brushing equipment to enhance the sculptural effect by adding shadows and realistic color highlights to bring the airbrush glass design to life.
-The color dyes can be translucent or solid with a shiny, matte, or metallic finish depending on the effect the design calls for.
+The major difference between Etched & Sandblasted Glass and Carved & Airbrushed Glass is the addition of vivid color.
+After the glass has been carved, the etched surfaces are colorized using a wide-range of color dyes and precision air brushing equipment to enhance the sculptural effect by adding shadows and color highlights to bring the airbrush glass design to life.
+The color dyes can be translucent or opaque with a shiny, matte, or metallic finish depending on the effect the design calls for.

 - Show All

 - Carved Airbrushed